 CTL Faculty Fellows

-The Center for Teaching and Learning is pleased to announce a call for applications for CTL Faculty Fellow positions for the 2024-2025 academic year.
+The Center for Teaching and Learning is pleased to announce a call for applications for CTL Faculty Fellow positions for the 2025-2026 academic year.
+Feel free to reach out to Nisha Gupta to discuss or brainstorm ideas about Faculty Fellow Topics.

-Modeled after our previous versions, these fellowships are intended to encourage faculty exploration, study, and sharing of pedagogical approaches; advance our understanding and implementation of new and innovative pedagogies; and highlight the teaching excellence of Centre College faculty members.
-The focus may also be on topics that map onto Centre’s strategic plan priorities of innovations with technologies and/or experiential learning.
+These fellowships are intended to encourage faculty exploration, study, and sharing of pedagogical approaches; advance our understanding and implementation of new and innovative pedagogies; and highlight the teaching excellence of Centre College faculty members.
+The focus may also be on topics that map onto Centre’s strategic plan priorities of innovations with technologies, to learn more about wellness and wellbeing, develop support for the general education, and/or experiential learning.

-As in the past, these fellowships are an opportunity to explore questions of interest or to learn more about wellness and wellbeing and/or experiential learning.
-One does not need to already be an expert in these pedagogies to apply.
-The Fellows will facilitate campus discussion related to their project topics throughout the spring term by organizing seminars or workshops, facilitating learning communities, hosting guest speakers, or other means of intentionally and broadly engaging colleagues.
+One does not need to already be an expert in these pedagogies or topics to apply.
+Fellows will facilitate campus discussion related to their project topics throughout the fall or spring term by organizing seminars or workshops, facilitating learning communities, hosting guest speakers, or other means of intentionally and broadly engaging colleagues.
+The Fellow must also produce a deliverable at the end of the fellowship (e.g., a report, guide, website materials, or other tangible deliverable).

 The CTL Faculty Fellow will receive one course release (1 course or 3 credit hours total).
 In addition, a total of $3,000 will be made available to support the activities of the fellow.
-The funds are to support: hosting events, such as seminars or guest speakers, on campus; conference travel to present project results; and miscellaneous expenses.
+The funds are to support hosting events on campus, such as seminars or guest speakers, conference travel to present project results, necessary materials or supplies for workshops and project work, books, and miscellaneous expenses.

-All full-time faculty who have earned tenure and demonstrated commitment to student learning are encouraged to apply.
+All full-time tenured and tenure-track faculty (who have passed mid-pro) who have a demonstrated commitment to student learning are encouraged to apply.

 A project proposal, which includes the following: a description of the project to be undertaken, including some preliminary ideas for how you may engage your colleagues in this project or topic; a description of your current areas of expertise in teaching and learning; examples of how you have demonstrated commitment to student learning, and; works cited, if appropriate; please indicate the term, and length, you are applying for.